 The DOC must determine which county is the appropriate residence for a person released to community custody.
 The DOC is prohibited from approving a residence that is not in the person's county of origin unless the DOC determines that returning to the county of origin would be inappropriate due to: any court-ordered condition of the person's sentence; victim safety concerns; negative influences on the person from within the community; or the location of family, other sponsoring persons, or organizations supporting the person.

 The Department of Corrections' Educational Goals for Incarcerated Persons.

+An incarcerated individual's county of origin is the county of the individual's first felony conviction in Washington.
 The DOC's educational goals for incarcerated persons are modified as follows: